• Skip to primary navigation

 For this recipe, take two cups of milk and remove two tablespoons.
 Replace those two tablespoons with two tablespoons of apple cider vinegar and let it rest for at least five minutes before using it.

-Dairy-free cornbread - Instead of buttermilk, make a dairy-free buttermilk using apple cider vinegar and dairy-free milk of choice, and use a light cooking oil instead of the butter.
+Dairy-free cornbread - Instead of buttermilk, make a dairy-free buttermilk using apple cider vinegar and dairy-free milk of choice, and use a light cooking oil instead of butter.

 Egg-free cornbread - You can substitute the egg for either equal parts flax egg or one-third (⅓) of a cup of apple sauce per egg.
+You can also use Bob's Red Mill Egg Replacer.

 Baking in a skillet - Warm the cast iron in the oven while you prepare the batter.
 Once warm, lightly grease the skillet and then bake the cornbread.
 Note: baking this cornbread in a skillet will create more of a crust on the outside of the skillet.

 Gluten-free cornbread muffins - Scoop about ¼ of a cup of the batter into a greased muffin tin.
 Place the pan into the oven and bake.
 Starch checking on the muffins at about 15 minutes.
 Be careful not to overcook.
-Remove them from the oven to cool once a toothpick inserted is removed with only a few dry crumbs.
+Remove them from the oven to cool once a toothpick is removed with only a few dry crumbs.
 Note: depending on your pan, you might not get a full dozen cornbread muffins.

 Nutrition